-California shooting gunman was deranged and paranoid, police say
+California shooting gunman was 'paranoid,' police say

 "We believe that's probably what started this whole event," Assistant Sheriff Phil Johnston said of the wife's shooting.

-A few hours later, he went on a rampage that included a stop at an elementary school, where he crashed his car through a locked gate and fired numerous shots into the school.
+Hours later, Neal opened fire at various locations Tuesday, including at the Rancho Tehama elementary school, where he crashed his car through a locked gate and marched toward the classrooms.

-With the discovery of his wife's body, Neal killed five people and injured 10 others Tuesday morning in shootings that spanned at least seven sites in Rancho Tehama, authorities said.
-Police shot him dead near Corning the same day.
+By the time police shot him dead near Corning the same day, he'd killed five people and injured 10 others, authorities say.

+"The only sounds I could hear were the shots," said Jennifer Bauman, a teacher at the school.
+"It was horrifying ... there are certain parts that I'm still not ready to talk about.

 Tehama County District Attorney Gregg Cohen described him as a "deranged, paranoid killer" who was under prosecution by his office on several charges related to a confrontation with two female neighbors.